plantybot/pitch/README.md

 #### AI

-We need to create intents (stories) in Wit.ai (or LEX) for each of the intents we come up with.
+We need to create intents Api.ai for each of the intents we come up with.
 Then we need to connect that to the flask app.

 A [tutorial](https://github.com/joeycharlesworth/Autonomyx-bot/wiki/Wit.Ai-Tutorital) on Wit.ai